Ayutthaya Kingdom: Fall of Ayutthaya

-Two Burmese invading regiments eventually converged on Ayutthaya in January 1766 and laid siege.
-Maha Nawrahta placed his Tavoy regiment at Siguk (modern Bang Ban district) to the west of Ayutthaya in Nemyo Thihapate at Paknam Prasop (ฺBang Pahan district) to the north.
-Ayutthaya initially faired well in the siege due to abundance of supplies as Ayutthayan defenders simply waited for rainy season to arrive.
-The Burmese, however, did not plan to leave.
-Bang Rachan camps, a group of self-defenders in Bang Rachan, managed to locally resist Burmese occupying forces for five months in early 1766.
-When the rainy season approached, the Burmese held their grounds by staying on flotillas and concentrated on high grounds.
-The Burmese approached Ayutthaya city walls in September 1766.
-In early 1766, due to conflicts over the Shan States, Qing China invaded Burma in the Sino-Burmese War.
-Burmese king Hsinbyushin urged his commanders to finish up the conquest of Ayutthaya in order to divert forces to the Chinese front.
-The besieging Burmese then constructed twenty-seven fort towers surrounding Ayutthaya to escalate the siege in January 1767.
-The situation for Ayutthayan defenders became dire as more Siamese people surrendered to the Burmese to escape from anarchy and starvation.
-Phraya Tak, a Siamese military man of Chinese heritage, upon realizing the hopelessness of the defences of Ayutthaya, gathered men and broke through Burmese siege in January 1767 to seek for new position in Eastern Siam.
-French-Portuguese Christians and Chinese immigrants provided the last defence line south of Ayutthaya.
-In March 1767, Ekkathat attempted to reach a truce with the Burmese but failed.
-Shortly after that, Maha Nawrahta died, leaving Nemyo Thihapate to assume command over all Burmese besiegers.
-The Burmese put down Chinese and Christian resistances in March 1767.
+The two Burmese armies converged on Ayutthaya in January 1766 and laid siege.
+Maha Nawrahta placed his forces at Siguk (modern Bang Ban district) west of the city, while Nemyo Thihapate occupied Paknam Prasop (Bang Pahan district) to the north.
+Ayutthaya initially held out because of abundant supplies and the expectation that the rainy season would force a Burmese retreat.
+The Burmese instead maintained their positions on flotillas and high ground.
+Bang Rachan camps, a group of self-defenders in Bang Rachan, resisted Burmese occupation for five months in early 1766.
+The Burmese reached Ayutthaya's walls in September.
+Meanwhile, the Qing dynasty invaded Burma in the Sino-Burmese War over the Shan States, prompting Hsinbyushin to order his commanders to complete the conquest so that troops could be diverted to the Chinese front.
+The besiegers constructed twenty-seven fort towers around Ayutthaya in January 1767, while surrender, anarchy, and starvation increasingly weakened the defenders.
+Phraya Tak, a Siamese military commander of Chinese heritage, broke through the siege in January 1767 with a group of followers and sought a new position in eastern Siam.
+French-Portuguese Christians and Chinese immigrants formed the last defensive line south of Ayutthaya.
+In March, Ekkathat's attempt to reach a truce failed.
+Shortly afterward, Maha Nawrahta died, leaving Nemyo Thihapate in command of the besieging forces.
+The Burmese then suppressed the remaining Chinese and Christian resistance in March 1767.